mwzhu/LLM-alerts/README.md

-# LLM-Visuals - LangWallet's visual to return to users + a sub-set of [crypto] commands codebase
+# LLM-Visuals - LangWallet's visuals to return to users + a sub-set of [crypto] commands codebase

-# Turns natural language into 1) wallet / market data plots 2) wallet screenshots 3) commands to return to the user (through twitter, text, api etc.)
+## Turns natural language into 1) wallet / market data plots 2) wallet screenshots 3) commands to return to the user (through twitter, text, api etc.)

 This repository contains code for plotting cryptocurrency wallet data using the `langplot` library.

-# Create a virtual environment
+## Create a virtual environment
 `virtualenv .venv`

-# Copy the environment template file
+## Copy the environment template file
 `cp env_template.sh env.sh`

-# Replace the placeholder values in env.sh with your API keys
+## Replace the placeholder values in env.sh with your API keys

-# Run `source env.sh`
+## Run `source env.sh`

-# Install the required dependencies
+## Install the required dependencies
 `pip3 install -r requirements.txt`

-# Entrypoint: main.py - or call individual functions
+## Entrypoint: main.py - or call individual functions

 ```